dogweather/forkful/content/en/lua/good-coding-practices/refactoring.md

 weight: 19
 ---

-## What & Why?
-Refactoring is the art of tweaking existing code to improve its structure, readability, and efficiency without altering its external behavior.
-Programmers do it to make their code more maintainable, reduce complexity, and often as a preliminary step before adding new features or fixing bugs.

 ## How to:
 Let’s take a simple Lua function and refactor it.
 We begin with a function that calculates the sum of numbers in a list but is written without much thought for efficiency or clarity: